MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

 Intune displays a list of supervised iOS/iPadOS devices that are targeted by an update policy.
 The list doesn't include devices that are up-to-date and healthy because iOS/iPad devices only return information about installation failures.

-For each device on the list, the *Installation Status* displays the error that was returned by the device.
+For each device on the list, the *Installation Status* displays the error that the device returns.
 To view the list of potential installation status values, on the *Installation failures for iOS devices* page, select **Filters** and then expand the drop-down list for *Installation Status*.

 ## Next steps